lhami/sensometrics-r-tutorial-2024/docs/index.md

     3. Chaining steps together
     4. Making new variables
     5. Groups of rows and split-apply-combine
+    6. Groups of columns
-4. Tidy Data Analysis: Reshaping tidy data
+4. Tidy Data Analysis: Reshaping and combining tables
-    1. Groups of columns
+    1. Wider and longer data
     2. Combining data frames
-    3. Wider and longer data
-    4. Other data-wrangling utilities
+    3. Other data-wrangling utilities
 5. Data analysis outside the `tidyverse`
     1. Correspondence Analysis overview
     2. Working with binary, count, and character data